Diophantine equation: Modern research

+During the 20th century, a new approach has been deeply explored, consisting of using algebraic geometry.
+In fact, a Diophantine equation can be viewed as the equation of a hypersurface, and the solutions of the equation are the points of the hypersurface that have integer coordinates.

+This approach led eventually to the proof by Andrew Wiles in 1994 of Fermat's Last Theorem, stated without proof around 1637.
+This is another illustration of the difficulty of solving Diophantine equations.

 Infinite Diophantine equations

-An example of an infinite diophantine equation is:
+An example of an infinite Diophantine equation is:

 which can be expressed as "How many ways can a given integer n be written as the sum of a square plus twice a square plus thrice a square and so on?"
 The number of ways this can be done for each n forms an integer sequence.
 Infinite Diophantine equations are related to theta functions and infinite dimensional lattices.
 This equation always has a solution for any positive n.
 Compare this to:

 which does not always have a solution for positive n.